My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Forced Assimilation of Native Americans

-Handling of child abuse cases and protection of their priests
+Handling of child abuse cases and protection of priests

-This organization is about Money, Finery, Power, and World Domination, nothing more.
-It is so far outside the teachings of Jesus, that it should never be called a Christian organization.
+This organization has always been about Money, Finery, Power, and World Domination.
+It is so far outside the teachings of Jesus that it should never be called a Christian organization.

 Sadly, Frank's "church" didn't die with him.

 This is the High-505, based on Grit Coffee's High-Five.
-I made it this morning by pulling Espresso over a little raw sugar, pouring in a little steamed Half-and-Half, and sprinkling a little sea salt over the foam.
+I made it this morning by pulling Espresso over a pinch of raw sugar, pouring in a little steamed Half-and-Half, and sprinkling a pinch of sea salt over the foam.

 Now that I have perfected the taste of Espresso, Cappuccino, and this, I'll start learning to do Latte Art.